 The current distillery was built in 1987.
 It is located on Mysore Road, roughly 20 kilometers from Bangalore.
 Most distillers in India were manufacturing whisky by converting molasses to alcohol.
-In 1982, Jagdale decided to create a premium whisky from barley blended with malt.
+In 1982, Jagdale made the decision to create a premium whisky from barley blended with malt.
 Amrut Distilleries began procuring barley from farmers in Haryana, Punjab and Rajasthan.
-The company had a surplus stock of their malt whisky by 1995, and Jagdale decided to allow some barrels to age longer to see how they would turn out.
+The company had a surplus stock of their malt whisky by 1995, and Jagdale allowed some barrels to age longer to see how they would turn out.

 Also Read: Rittenhouse Straight Rye Whiskey

 The whiskies had been ageing for almost four to five years by the year 2000.
 Amrut discovered that the hot weather in India makes whisky mature faster than it does in Europe or the United States.
 The fraction lost to the angels’ share, is also higher, at 11–12% per year.